ryanklee/think-taink/project_design.md

 - Type hints for all functions and classes
 - Jupyter Notebooks for exploratory coding and documentation
 - Architecture and sequence diagrams (using Mermaid or similar tools)
+- Documentation on the reflection and improvement process for principles and heuristics

 ## 3. Implementation Plan